opnsense/docs/source/manual/how-tos/sslvpn_client.rst

 Step 3 - Export Client Configuration
 -------------------------------------

+Using the **Remote Access Server** dropdown you can select the server for which you want to download client files, when there are certificates connected (using the same authority) it will list all available client certificates and attached users.

 macOS & Windows
 -----------------
 For macOS & Windows users we recommend using Viscosity from Sparklabs (https://www.sparklabs.com/viscosity/).
 Viscosity is very easy to setup and use and works well on both platforms.

 Go to :menuselection:`VPN --> OpenVPN --> Client Export` and select the newly created VPN server from the list.
-Leave everything default and Download the **Viscosity Bundle** from the list of export options under **Client Install Packages**.
+Leave everything default and Download the **Viscosity** type from the list of export options under **Export type**.

 Now on your Mac or Windows PC unpack the bundle and import the Viscosity.visc file.
 Double clicking it should be enough to get it imported.
 When asked for an application